 As you inch towards the heart of the region, you will enter into the area dominated by vineyards.
 Thanks to a microclimate resulting from the mountains, vines, olive trees, and cork oaks are abound in this region.

-Going further south, you’ll reach Potes, the geographic center and capital of the region.
+Going further south, you’ll reach Potes, the geographic center and capital of the region (also one of our favorite places to visit in Spain).
 The most appealing part of the town is the old quarter with distinctive old buildings.
 The archaic bridges are also worth visiting.
 Here, the Quiviesa and Bullón rivers merge into the Deva.
 Many of the houses in the county capital have been converted into rural hotels and restaurants.
 The Tower of the Infantado, once strategic in the defense of the territory, is now the seat of the City Council.
 The towers of Orejón and Infantado are the only ones to survive the many battles the town had.
 This is not the case with the mansions built by the illustrious natives that still preserve the shields of their stone facades.

 Monday in Potes is the market day, a perfect day to buy food products such as quesucos (cheese of Liébana), port tea and local legumes.
 Buy a bunch of fresh strawberries brought from Frama, a town on the banks of the Bullón river.
 The taste of sweet tostadillo red wine and orujo lebaniego, an artisan distillation brandy is still fresh in my mind.
 Traditionally made by families from Liébana, these drinks have now obtained international fame.